ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_back_office.md

 - defined eContent types (e.g. `product_group`, `product`)
 - the list of attributes per eContent type

-For each eContent Field Type the list of attributes will be displayed:
+For each eContent Field Type the list of attributes is displayed:

 - Name: identifier of this attribute
 - ID: internal unique ID
 - Type
 - Mapping: shows where the field can be found when using the `CatalogElement`.
-The mapping is defined in a yml file: `silver_econtent.default.mapping.product` (for more details see [econtent - Configuration](../econtent_configuration.md)).
+The mapping is defined in a yml file: `silver_econtent.default.mapping.product` (For more information, see [econtent - Configuration](../econtent_configuration.md)).

 ![](../../img/econtent_backend_features.png)